 Please keep in mind at all steps of the hiring process, that hiring instructors can not make verbal promises to hire.
 Offers, if forthcoming, can only be made in writing via an appointment notification letter once a candidate’s eligibility has been verified.

 - New ASE Orientation

 - 375-level Pedagogy Course

 - Online Professional Standards and Ethics Course

 - Language Proficiency for International Applicants

 *Please note that courses listed above are mandatory for first-time GSIs unless specified otherwise [BACK to Eligibility]

 New ASE Orientation is sponsored by the Office of Labor Relations and must be completed by all first-time GSIs, Readers, and Tutors.
-The Fall 20′ ASE Orientation Dates will be posted here.
+The Spring 21′ ASE Orientation Dates will be posted here.

 The GSI Teaching Conference is offered through central campus.
 Pre-registration is required and information regarding the conference can be found on the GSI Teaching and Resource Center Web site.
-The fall 2020 GSI Teaching Conference is scheduled for August 21, 2020 from 8am-4pm (International students will also need to attend the Teaching Conference for International GSIs scheduled for August 20, 2020 from 8:30am-12pm).
+The spring 2021 GSI Teaching Conference is scheduled for Friday, January 15, 2021 from 8am-3pm and will be held virtually.

 375-level Pedagogy courses are required training for all GSI appointments.
 The Haas sections of this course provide only information specific to the nature of a Haas classroom.
 For this reason, enrollment priority will be given to GSIs supporting Haas courses.
 For more information about the Haas sections, please contact the Haas Head GSI.